 - Boer War Obelisk - Avenham Park, PR1 8JT

 There are a number of impressive sculptures and statues outside the city centre that make a great visit or make up a trail of their own.

 Sir Tom Finney "The Splash" - Deepdale Stadium

-Situated just outside the centre is Preston North End's Deepdale Stadium, home to "The Splash" statue.
-The water feature sculpture pays homage to the late Sir Tom Finney who is a celebrated footballer and famous for his loyalty to Preston North End FC.
+Situated just outside the city centre is Preston North End's Deepdale Stadium, home to 'The Splash' statue.
+The water feature sculpture pays homage to the late Sir Tom Finney - a celebrated footballer famous for his loyalty to Preston North End FC.
 Sculptured by Peter Hodgkinson, he was inspired by the 1956 'Sports Photograph of the Year' which featured Sir Tom Finney beating two defenders at a waterlogged Stamford Bridge.

 The Millennium Ribble Link Sculpture Trail